 100% Pure African Black Soap is in its raw powder form.
 Nothing has been added to it.
 You add your own water and depending upon how much you can make the soap into a putty or a liquid.
 Use it all over your face and body, as well as on your scalp.
-This power soap clears skin from a multitude of pathogen-borne diseases.
+This power soap can help clear skin from a multitude of pathogen-borne diseases.
 Many acne sufferers can't believe how well their skin has improved after only a few uses.
-100% Pure African Black Soap dissolves sebum in the skin, which holds onto dead skin.
-Once washed away, you will not believe how much younger, firmer and healthier your skin will look.
-The soap is used by men to ward off razor bumps as it keeps the skin even and irritation-free.
-Working away at dead skin, it even helps decrease pigmentation.
+100% Pure African Black Soap works to dissolve sebum in the skin, which holds onto dead skin.
+Once washed away, you will not believe how much younger, firmer and healthier your skin can look.
+The soap is used by men to help ward off razor bumps as it keeps the skin even and irritation-free.
+Working away at dead skin, it can even help decrease pigmentation.

 With all that being said you are probably wondering wouldn't it be better to just buy a bar of African Black Soap from a local retail chain.
 No!!!
 Nothing could be farther from the truth.
 Yes the bars might be shiny, nicely packaged and smell like perfume (why do they say natural fragrance when they are made from perfume anyhow... that's another story entirely).
 But, there are tons of imitation black soaps on the market.
 Although they claim to be true African Black Soap, they are nothing but vegetable based soaps that have been dyed black.
 Why are we telling you this?
 Because we believe it is an insult to the original makers of real African Black Soap.
 This is not much different from Amish dolls made in China or American Indian relics made in Singapore.
 Furthermore, imitation black soap won't do anything more than any other regular bar of soap made with chemicals.
 Without true African black soap, you never reap all its therapeutic benefits.